codac-team/codac/doc/doc/tutorial/07-data-association/index.rst

 | Simon Rohou, Benoît Desrochers, Luc Jaulin, *ICRA 2020*
 | `Download the paper <http://simon-rohou.fr/research/datasso/datasso_paper.pdf?PHPSESSID=88a679b3n54fh04kt3l5lnmvv6>`_

 The following video provides an overview of the problem and how to solve it.
+The last part of the video provides an application on actual data, involving an Autonomous Underwater Vehicle (AUV).
 We will build the related solver in this lesson.

 .. raw:: html